 Training and development

-Eleven employees received financial assistance, paid leave, or both to help them complete tertiary studies in fields relevant to the department’s objectives.
+During the year, the department's Studybank scheme granted financial assistance or paid leave, or both, to 15 employees, to help them complete tertiary studies relevant to the department's objectives.